30 of the best things to do this winter

 Day trips

-Jump in the car and make tracks inland to the Noosa Hinterland - an enchanting region awash with natural beauty, country charm and culinary delights.
-Local tip: stop in at Pomona Distilling Co for some seriously good gin.
+Jump in the car and make tracks inland to the Noosa Hinterland: an enchanting region awash with natural beauty, country charm, and culinary delights.
+We particularly recommend stopping in for a tipple of local gin at Pomona Distilling Co.

-Filled with ancient forests, clear waterways, music and heritage towns, the Mary Valley is an unmissable destination in winter.
+Filled with ancient forests, clear waterways, music, and charming heritage towns, the Mary Valley is an unmissable destination in winter.
 Your first stop?
-Make tracks for the Mary Valley Rattler – a restored heritage steam train that takes you back in time on a rail journey.
+Make tracks for the Mary Valley Rattler – a restored heritage steam train that takes you back in time on a scenic rail journey through the countryside.

-The mercury starting to drop is a sure sign to turn the car west and head to the Hinterland hills for cosy cottage escapes, some of the best cheese you’ll find in Australia, fireside brews and paddock to plate food tours that will warm you from the inside out.
+The dropping mercury and chilly mornings are a sure sign to turn the car west and head for the Hinterland hills.
+Here, you'll indulge in luxurious escapes, some of the best cheese you’ll find in Australia, fireside brews, and paddock-to-plate food tours that will warm you from the inside out.

 Couple above Serenity Falls